SeryioGonzalez/Azure_IoT_Lab/iothub/README.md

 ## Create an Azure IoT Hub instance

 #### Parameterize Azure IoT Hub instance parameters
+Select your subscription.<br/>
-Select your subscription.
-Create a resource group, for this project, name "icai-iot-lab".
-Select region "West Europe".
-Assign an Azure IoT Hub instance name "icaiiotlabgroupX", where X is your group number.
-Click in "Size and scale" in order to set the proper service tier.
+Create a resource group, for this project, name "icai-iot-lab". <br/>
+Select region "West Europe". <br/>
+Assign an Azure IoT Hub instance name "icaiiotlabgroupX", where X is your group number. <br/>
+Click in "Size and scale" in order to set the proper service tier.<br/>
 ![Snapshot](../images/iot-hub-0.PNG "Azure IoT Hub Service")

 #### In the following diagram, remember to select "Free tier", which allows for 8000 free messages per day